Ready to get started? Learn more about the application process.

 You can complete your off-campus rotation at one of 30 different area hospitals, private practices, pediatric facilities or schools in the Baltimore-Washington area.
 The externship year can be completed in Maryland, surrounding states, or in many other different states across the U.S. (see program director for approved states).

-The doctoral (Au.D.) program in audiology at Towson University has been placed on probation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-A program on probation is not currently in full compliance with the accreditation standards.
-Programs on probation remain accredited but must demonstrate compliance with the standards within one year.
+The Doctor of Audiology (Au.D.) education program in audiology at Towson University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language Hearing Association, 2200 Research Boulevard, #310, Rockville, 800-498-2071 or 301-296-5700